Abundant chickweed is no pest! The useful herb is best harvested in early spring and frozen to use later.

-Late winter and early spring is the glorious season for Chickweed!
+Late winter and early spring is the most glorious season for Chickweed!
 The freezing temperatures don’t seem to deter this hardy weed.
-Her bright green clumps can be found pulsing with life, tucked away under the last blanket of snow.
+Her bright green clumps can be found pulsing with life, tucked away under the last blankets of snow.
 She’s one of the first spring greens that everyone wants to eat; people, livestock, and especially chickens!

 Using Chickweed Cubes

-Botanical: A Modern Herbal – http://www.botanical.com/botanical/mgmh/c/chickw60.html
+- Botanical: A Modern Herbal – http://www.botanical.com/botanical/mgmh/c/chickw60.html

-The Practical Herbalist – http://www.thepracticalherbalist.com/holistic-medicine-library/chickweed-skin-rejuvenator/
+- The Practical Herbalist – http://www.thepracticalherbalist.com/holistic-medicine-library/chickweed-skin-rejuvenator/